turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ---
+layout: page
 title: Authentication
+tags: rails, authentication, bcrypt, ruby
 ---

 ### If you are who you say you are...

 ---
+## Learning Goals
+*

+## Vocabulary
+* authentication
+* session
+* hash

-# Warm Up
+## Warm Up

 ## In your authentication practice project from the other day...

+* What questions do you have?
+* What is the purpose of authentication?
+When might you use it?
 * What attributes did you give a user?
 * What controller actions did you have for user?
 * How did you handle logging a user in?
-* What questions do you have?

 ---